latchbio/latch/docs/source/getting_started/authoring_your_workflow.md

 ## 2. Writing your First Task

 A task is a Python function that takes in inputs and returns outputs to the Latch platform or to another task.
-In the `assemble.py` file inside the `covid-wf/wf` directory, we have a task which ingests two sequencing reads and outputs an assembled SAM file.
+In the `assemble.py` file inside the `covid-wf/wf` directory, there is a task which ingests two sequencing reads and outputs an assembled SAM file.

-### How to work with LatchFiles and LatchDirs
+### Working with `LatchFile`s and `LatchDir`s

-`LatchFile` and `LatchDir` are types built into the Latch SDK which allow users to use files and directories on Latch as inputs and outputs to workflows.
-They point to remote file locations in our user interface on [Latch Console](https://console.latch.bio/data) and implement the necessary operations to ensure data is pulled into the task environment and saved back into your data tab.
+:py:class:`latch.types.LatchFile` and :py:class:`latch.types.LatchDir` are types built into the Latch SDK which allow users to use files and directories stored remotely on Latch as inputs and outputs to workflows.
+They point to remote file locations in our user interface on [the Latch Console](https://console.latch.bio/data) and implement the necessary operations to ensure data is available in the task environment and outputs are uploaded to your Latch account.

-Any time you read or resolve the path of a file or directory in a task, the data will be downloaded locally and will be accessible within the task.
-For example the line `local_file = Path(read1)` in the snippet below will download the file from Latch and return a path to the local file.
+The first time you read or resolve the path of a file or directory in a task, the data will be downloaded and will be accessible within the task.
+For example the line `local_file = Path(read1)` in the snippet below will download the file from Latch and return a path to the local copy.

 ```python